5 Things You Should Know about Child Marriage and The Law In the United States

 It’s Legal In the Vast Majority Of States

-Only two states, New Jersey and Delaware, have laws in place that prohibit marriage under age 18, with no exceptions.
-The remaining states have no prohibition against marriage for children under 18, or have bills that limit, but still permit, child “marriage.”
+Only four states, New Jersey, Delaware, Minnesota, and Pennsylvania, have laws in place that prohibit marriage under age 18, with no exceptions.
+The remaining states have no prohibition against marriage for children under 18, or have bills that limit, but still permit, child marriage.
 20 states have no required minimum age for marriage, while other states set different minimum legal ages for marriage for girls and for boys.
 Massachusetts, for example, sets the minimum age of marriage for boys at 14, while the minimum age for girls is 12.

 Exceptions Make It Easier For Children To Be Married